Leahnakaima/b3-group-project/README.md

 ## Organization
 The files on this github repository is organized as follows:

-Homepage: /index.html with appending .js file and .css file
+Homepage: /index.html with appending .css file

 Team page: /teampage/index.html with appending .js file and .css file